-Tathra is a peaceful growing coastal town with the National Trust listed Tathra Wharf.
+Tathra is a peaceful growing coastal town with the National-Trust-listed Tathra Wharf.
 Summer brings a huge increase in population attracted to the beach.
-Good eating places, a pub, supermarket, gift shops, bakery and fuel and endless bike tracks through the forests.
+Good eating places, restored Tathra Hotel, supermarket, gift shops, bakery and fuel and endless bike tracks through the forests.

-24. Mogareeka.
+- 24. Mogareeka.
 At the Bega River mouth the south side of the river is the summer breeding site for Little Tern and Fairy Tern when conditions are right.
 Volunteers guard the fenced site and educate visitors.
 Access to the site is through Lions Park where there are well maintained sheltered facilities.
 At times the river mouth is closed and the islands where numerous birds roost are swamped.
 The opposite side of the main road, overlooking the river and lagoon, is worth a look too.
 Red-capped Plover, Red-necked Stint, Australasian Pipit, hungry Australian Magpies, Buff-banded Rail and Eastern Great Egret.
-W. P. T. B. C.

-25. Sewage Treatment Works.
+W. P. T. B. C. - 25.
+Sewage Treatment Works.
 Between Mogareeka and Tathra, beside the main road, watch for the small council sign to the STW and drive in 50 metres off the road.
 Park at the cyclone fence to scan the ponds, and then wander along the tracks to explore the bushland.
-Chestnut Teal, New Holland Honeyeater, Noisy Friarbird, Eastern Yellow Robin, Gang-gang Cockatoos.
-W

-26. Kianinny Bay.
+This is a popular mountain bike area so be aware of riders suddenly appearing on the narrow bike tracks.
+Chestnut Teal, New Holland Honeyeater, Noisy Friarbird, Eastern Yellow Robin, Gang-gang Cockatoo, Crested Shrike-tit.
+W - 26.
+Kianinny Bay.
 Leaving Tathra turn off Bega Road into Davidson Road.
-Follow the boat ramp signs, passing Chamberlain Lookout which overlooks the Bay.
+Follow the boat ramp signs, passing Chamberlain Lookout which overlooks the Bay, (worth a stop).
 From the steps at the picnic area the Kangarutha Walk leads 9 km south to Wallagoot Lake.
 Even a small part of the walk is interesting but challenging in parts.
 Caspian Tern, Australasian Gannet, Variegated Fairy-wren, Eastern Reef Egret.
-W. P. T. B. C.

-27. Water Tower Track.
+W. P. T. B. C. - 27.
+Water Tower Track.
 Near the edge of the residential area, and behind the water tower near Reservoir Street, a track winds through the forest behind the sports field for about 700 metres to Kianinny Bay.
 Return via the same track.
 White-eared Honeyeater, Brown Gerygone, Satin Bowerbird, Striated Thornbill.
-W.

-28. Tathra Forest Reserve.
+W. - 28.
+Tathra Forest Reserve.
 Turn into Thompsons Drive and park 400 metres on within the Tathra Forest Reserve, which is maintained by a volunteer Trust.
+In March 2018 Tathra was ravaged by severe bushfires.
+This Reserve was decimated and it will take time to recover.
+For memories only this is what used to be there.